The Basics to Mixing and Matching Furniture Styles

 With relation to mixing together different furniture styles, establishing a sense of visual balance is perhaps the most integral element.

-If the majority of your furnishing feature elaborate dark woods with dramatic details typically associated with traditional furniture, you could borrow a piece from a different style, such as the sleek, clean lines and oak-coloured overtones of contemporary-style pieces.
+If the majority of your furnishings feature elaborate dark woods with dramatic details typically associated with traditional furniture, you could borrow a piece from a different style, such as the sleek, clean lines and oak-coloured overtones of contemporary-style pieces.

 Balance can also transcend style.
-Every piece in your room needs a companion of a similar texture, pattern, colour, height or size in order to maintain the equilibrium.
+Every piece in your room needs a companion of a similar texture, pattern, colour, height, or size in order to maintain equilibrium.
 The easiest way to do this is by utilising items with equal visual weight, such as a blue sofa to counter geometric patterns or a cream dining table against a set of red dining chairs.

-That way you balance out your furniture with colour and pattern to facilitate the visual flow of the room.
+That way, you balance out your furniture with colour and pattern to facilitate the visual flow of the room.

-If you fancy a Balinese-style interior, chances are you want to inculcate an abundance of the trademark timber, rattan and boho-style furniture into your room.
+If you fancy a Balinese-style interior, chances are you want to inculcate an abundance of the trademark timber, rattan, and boho-style furniture into your room.
 In this case, you want to try adding a vintage-style wooden bed frame for some variation to the overarching theme.

-This helps you to retain the overall wood-infused Balinese aesthetic with some mixing and matching thrown in.
+This helps you retain the overall wood-infused Balinese aesthetic with some mixing and matching thrown in.
 Alternatively, you can also centre your furniture selection around a particular vibe.

-If you are going for a cosy lounge feel, a classic high back leather sofa with ample cushioning can appear very inviting.
+If you are going for a cosy lounge feel, a classic high-back leather sofa with ample cushioning can appear very inviting.
 To this end, consider cushions that come in bright pops of colour for a striking yet vibrant contrast.